SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 * border type, color and width
 * background (color or image)
 * shadow
+  (unschaerfe controls how sharp the shadow is, higher values makes the transition between shadow and light softer)
 * opacity

-The style tab only sets the basic (mostly external) style of the object, text markup is done within the text or html tools.
+The style tab only sets the external style of the tool, text markup is done within the text or html tools.

 ### Change tool defaults